stjudecloud/workflows/tests/input/README.md

 GRCh38.chrY_chrM.fa.fai
 : FASTA index for GRCh38 reference containing `chrY` and `chrM` only

-GRCh38.tar.gz
-: Cell ranger reference files for `chrY` and `chrM` from GRCh38.
-Includes FASTA file, GTF file, and STAR database.
-From the 2020-A release and for cellranger 7.1.0.

 Homo_sapiens_assembly38.dbsnp138.top5000.vcf
 : First 5000 records for hg38 from dbsnp version 138.